httpwg/wg-materials/ietf115/minutes.md

 RR: Send here by dispatch group.

 MT: Probably the right place to talk about this.
 Integration into HTTP probably the most interesting part.
 Can't answer implementor interest.
-Can broswer APIs do this in user-space instead of webpage?
+Can browser APIs do this in user-space instead of webpage?

 RR: We do that in the extension.

-MT: Does that require priveleged access to contents of requests/responses?
+MT: Does that require privileged access to contents of requests/responses?
 Or can you just use the fetch API?
 Is it possible to build right in the webpage?

 RR: Would not work for automation/RESTful APIs.